allistaircota/trailhead-copilot/README.md

 1. A **Google account** (to run notebooks in [Google Colab](https://colab.research.google.com/)).
 2. An **Anthropic API key** — create one at <https://console.anthropic.com/>.

-> 💸 **Cost:** The notebooks default to **Claude Haiku 4.5**, the most affordable model.
-> A full run-through of the workshop should cost **well under a dollar** in API usage.

 ## Running the notebooks

 **In Google Colab (recommended):** open a notebook from the `notebooks/` folder in Colab and run the cells top to bottom.
 The first cell installs everything and prompts for your API key (entered securely — it is never saved in the notebook).

-**In Databricks Free Edition:** import a notebook, attach it to a cluster, and run the setup cell.
-The same code works in both environments.

 ---